Puerto Rico

 Frequently Asked Questions

-Do I need a permit to film in Puerto Rico?
+Do international crews need a visa to film in Puerto Rico?